College application advice on navigating the Common App portal, filling out sections, and submitting a flawless application for global universities.

 10 Hacks for Getting Into Ivy League Schools Like Harvard and Stanford

 Applying to college can be a nerve-wracking experience—especially when aiming for Ivy League schools like Harvard, Stanford, or Yale.
-The Common Application portal has simplified the admissions process, but it can still feel overwhelming without the right strategy.
+The College Application process has become more streamlined through the Common App portal, but it can still feel overwhelming without the right strategy.

 But don’t worry—by approaching it smartly, you can make your application stand out.
-Here are 10 essential Common App hacks that can boost your chances of admission to top-tier universities.
+Here are 10 essential College Application hacks that can boost your chances of admission to top-tier universities.

 1. Understand the Application Timeline